-When the bell rings for the end of break or lunch time, if anyone doesn't follow the rules of being still and silent and then walking sensibly to line up, their name is written in the 'playground book' (kept in the staffroom and taken out by a staff member on duty each playtime).
-Children whose names are in the 'playground book' must stand in their class line for the first 5 minutes at the next playtime.
+When the bell rings for the end of playtime, if anyone doesn't follow the rules of being still and silent or walking sensibly back into school at the end of play, then their name is written in the 'playground book' (kept in the staffroom and taken out by a staff member on duty each playtime), which means that they must stand in their class line for the first 5 minutes at the next playtime.

-Within the playground, adults on duty will ensure that equal opportunity issues are dealt with fairly as they arise.
+Within the playground, adults on duty will try to ensure that equal opportunity issues are dealt with fairly as they arise.
 This will be done in consultation with the children.
+Examples might be:

-For example, children must, when playing, have regard to other people in the playground and their right to play their games.
+- Playground zoning is allocated a section of the playground and other activities a section.
+Children must respect the activities of other people. - Children must, when playing, have regard to other people in the playground and their right to play their games.
 If there is a conflict of space it must be resolved with fairness to all sides and an equal sharing of available facilities.